iocanel/iocanel.github.io/content/posts/workflows-everywhere-part-1/index.md

 This is why we need workflow engines, systems that provide the necessary infrastructure to satisfy the functional and non-functional requirements of workflows.

-This is the first post of a series that will explore the world of workflow engines.
+This is the first post of a series that explores the world of workflow engines.
+In the upcoming posts, we’ll explore popular workflow engines, their core architectures, and how well they address the functional and non-functional requirements discussed above.

 Stay tuned!